IoC-Sunderland/IoC-Blog/index.md

 ## Welcome to IoC Sunderland

-Keep informed on all IoC (Institue of Coding) activities happening in and around Sunderland..
+Keep informed on all IoC (Institue of Coding) activities happening in and around Sunderland.

-### Markdown
+### Coding 101

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Are you Curious About Coding?
+If you are then make your way down to the University of Sunderland to start your coding adventure!

+We are running our Coding 101 Introduction to Coding events every month here at the St Peters Campus.

+You don't need any previous experience with coding as we will take you from coding zero to coding hero!

 ```markdown
 Syntax highlighted code block